niem94/template.pandoc-markdown/README.md

 You can preview the section you are writing by using the command "Pandoc Markdown Preview".

+## Building the full report

-To build the document write "pandoc -o mydocument.pdf content/*.md" in the terminal.
+To build the document write "pandoc -o mydocument.pdf content/*.md" in the terminal, or run the included task "pandoc build"

+There is currently no smart way to build the full report for the pandoc preview or compiler extension.